 STOP!
 You’re on track to working yourself into the ground.
 We all need a break from time to time, or you’re putting yourself at risk of stress and believe it or not, a bit of R&R can actually benefit your career.

-So if you think about it, taking a holiday is actually GOOD for your career.
-Just keep in mind that you should always give plenty of notice before taking time off and prepare any work or necessary cover ahead of time, so that your boss is not left in the lurch when you’re gone.
+So if you think about it, taking a vacation is actually GOOD for your career.
+Just keep in mind that you should always give plenty of notice before taking time off and prepare any work or necessary cover ahead of time so that your boss is not left in the lurch when you’re gone.

-Here are a few reasons why taking a holiday can be beneficial.
+Here are a few reasons why taking a vacation can be beneficial.

 1. Taking breaks improves productivity